 Once the paper has been accepted the author is under obligation not to publish the same paper anywhere else.
 The authors guarantee that their paper is original contribution and that the publishing of their paper does not violate any copyrights.
 All papers are published under the Creative Commons 3.0 CC-BY licence.

-The papers should be submitted before the appropriate deadline.
+The papers should be submitted before April 1st, 2019 using the Open Conference System.